turulomio/nimuh/README.md

 It was developed originally by the people in AUTHORS.
 It's last versión was 1.02 and was developed en 2008-02-23.

 This fork was made to solve problems compiling in Linux and to recover this good game.
 If you like it, you can help improving this game.

+You can see Doxygen code documentation in http://turulomio.users.sourceforge.net/doxygen/nimuh/index.html